pramnora/qb64/cryptography/rot13/README.md

 ROT 13/or, ROTate 13...is a very simple alphabet code.

-Basically, you...
+ALGORITHM: Basically, you...

-- divide up the English 26 letter alphabet...into 2/so, 26 divided by 2 = 13;
+- Divide up the 26  English letter alphabet...into 2/so, 26 divided by 2 = 13.
-- next, you write out each letter of the alphabet into being 2 separate rows;
+- Next, write out each letter of the alphabet into being 2 separate rows;
-  with each row containing 13 characters...one row going on top of the other;
+  with one row going on top of the next...each row consisting of only 13 characters each.
+- Start with letter: A...and, then, work your way upwards...1 letter at a time;
+  going straight though the entire English alphabet...until you reach end letter: Z.
-  also, the alphabet is written down on each line, always, going across from 'left to right'.
+- Direction wise, the alphabet is written going straight across going from: 'left to right'.

 > A B C D E F G H I J K L M
 > N O P Q R S T U V W X Y Z